lidofinance/docs/docs/contracts/lido.md

 ### getPooledEthByShares()

-Returns the amount of ether that corresponds to `_sharesAmount` token shares
+Returns the amount of ether that corresponds to `_sharesAmount` token shares.

 ```sol
 function getPooledEthByShares(uint256 _sharesAmount) returns (uint256)